anzilsystems/beba-node-sdk/readme.md

 **Introduction**

 This is a Beba sdk for node.js developers to help javascript developers integrate Pickup and delivery services into their web apps easily.
-The package uses REST API that is documented on beba developer portal.
-You can access it on http://developer.pikieglobal.com
+The package uses REST API that is documented on https://www.pikieglobal.com/docs.

 ## Installation